 Thank you for checking out this article on the best side hustles for teens.
 Over the last 5-10 years, the desire to make money online has grown exponentially.
 The problem is there are so many “gurus” out there promising easy money for little to no work that it’s become nearly impossible to find a legitimate way to make money online.

-Fortunately, if you’re willing to put in the effort, there are still plenty of opportunities to make money online.
+Fortunately, if you’re willing to put in the effort, there are still plenty of opportunities to make a few extra bucks or a lot of money online.
 No matter what anyone tells you, there are only about half a dozen legitimate ways to start a side hustle for teens, and they all require knowledge and a strong work ethic.

-In this article, we will dive into my top 3 ways, which I have personally experimented with and found success with myself, and explain why I think they’re best for teens over other methods you may have heard of.
+In this article, we will dive into my top 3 teenage hustles, which I have personally experimented with and found success with myself, and explain why I think they’re best for teens over other methods you may have heard of.
+So if you’re here for real-world jobs like pet-sitting or mowing lawns, you’re in the wrong place.

 The best side hustle for teens: